Linking of three triangles in 3-space: Abstract

 \section{Abstract}

-Two triples of pairwise disjoint triangles in 3-space are {\it combinatorially isotopic} if one triple can be obtained from the other by a continuous motion during which the triangles remain pairwise disjoint triangles.
-We present a short elementary proof that the standard triple of triangles is not combinatorially isotopic to the Borromean triple of triangles (aka Valknut).
-The earlier proof involved the Massey-Rolfsen invariant.
-The new invariant being used is significantly easier to compute.
-We conjecture that any triple of pairwise disjoint triangles in 3-space is combinatorially isotopic to one of the 5 triples listed in the paper.
+Two triples of triangles having pairwise disjoint outlines in 3-space are called {\it combinatorially isotopic} if one triple can be obtained from the other by a continuous motion during which the outlines of the triangles remain pairwise disjoint.
+We conjecture that it can be algorithmically checked if an (ordered or unordered) triple of triangles is combinatorially isotopic to a triple of triangles having pairwise disjoint convex hulls.
+We also conjecture that any unordered triple of pairwise disjoint triangles in 3-space belongs to one of the 5 types of such triples listed in the paper.
+We present an elementary proof that triples of different types are not combinatorially isotopic.